ortegaVictorBe/ortega-php-guessbook/README.md

-# PHP - Guestbook - BeCode :clipboard:
+# PHP - My Sql - Guestbook - BeCode :clipboard:

 ## Brief :clipboard:

-We have to build a Guestbook with PHP
+This new version is based on [Original Version](https://github.com/ortegaVictorBe/ortega-php-guessbook.git) , but using MySql :dolphin:.

 ---